 For the next mile the path makes a fairly level traverse through woodlands and pretty meadows, occasionally crossing streams emanating from the aptly named Hidden Lakes, located to the west of the trail.
 From the meadows enjoy nice views of Mt.
 Massive and distant views of Leadville and the peaks to the northeast.

 At the end of this segment the trail enters a large meadow choked with scrub willows, crosses a stream and then starts to ascend a hillside through meadows.
 To your right you will see ponds created by the area’s industrious beavers.

-From US 24 in Leadville, turn west on County Road 4/McWethy Drive and drive 3 miles to a “Y” intersection.
-Bear left at the intersection, following the signs to Turquoise Lake.
+From US 24 in Leadville, turn west on County Road 4/McWethy Drive and drive 3 miles to a three way “Y” intersection.
+(Paved to left, dirt in the center, paved to right.)
+Take the paved road to the right at the intersection to stay on County Road 4, following the signs to Turquoise Lake.
 Further on the road will travel along the south side of the lake.

 Toward the head of the lake reach a “Y” intersection (7.4 miles from US 24) and bear left on the Hagerman Pass Road (Forest Service Road 105) and drive 3.6 miles to the trailhead parking lot, located on the south side of the road.